yaseensinger/Administration_Text_Simplification/README.md

 To use the code, follow these steps:

+1. This project was developed using Google Colab due to its convenient cloud-based platform, providing access to GPU resources for efficient natural language processing tasks.
-1. Clone the repository.
+2. Clone the repository.
-2. Install the required dependencies:
+3. Install the required dependencies:

 Use code with caution.
 Learn more pip install requirements.txt